codecaine-zz/markdown_tutorials/README.md

 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 📋 **Copy to Clipboard** - One-click copying for all code blocks
 - 🧭 **Smart Navigation** - Breadcrumb navigation and expandable folder structure
-- 🔍 **Search & Discovery** - Easy browsing through categorized tutorials
+- 🔍 **Search & Discovery** - Sidebar search with live filtering and auto-expanding results
+- 🧩 **Toggleable Table of Contents** - Auto-generated ToC per tutorial with smooth anchor navigation
+- 🧱 **Sidebar Width Toggle** - Expand/collapse the sidebar for focus or overview
-- 🎯 **Smooth Scrolling** - In-page anchor navigation with smooth scrolling
+- 🎯 **Smooth Scrolling** - In-page anchor navigation with smooth scrolling and target highlight

 ## Screenshots